1i/ebirdus/README.md

 ### Improvements

 - If the requested day is not available fall back to most recent result.
-How to along iterating back in days.
+How to along iterating back in days?
 - eBird.org provide a RESTful API